Mutation and Recombination

 Join Us

 Our lab is multidisciplinary and we have exciting computational and wet-lab opportunities.
-We welcome postdocs and graduate students.
+See here to apply for a funded DPhil (PhD) place in our lab.